-Prerequisite: Completion of Freshman Physics and a grade of 75% or better in any Lab Chemistry
+Prerequisite: Completion of Freshman Physics and a grade of 75% or better in any Lab Chemistry Click on the picture below to watch our video.
+(Course description under the video)

 This course focuses on problem solving, designing experiments, testing, and drawing conclusions based on empirical evidence with an emphasis on criminal investigation and forensic methodologies.
 This is a laboratory-based course involving microscopy, chromatography, comparative analysis techniques, electrophoresis, spot tests, and qualitative analysis examinations.
 Writing is an integral part of the course with students being expected to communicate their laboratory results and conclusions, and to be able to analyze case studies.
-This course can count as a third year science requirement for graduation.
+This course cannot count toward the science requirement for graduation.